bitrix24/b24restdocs/api-reference/disk/file/disk-file-get-external-link.md

 >
 > Who can execute the method: any user

-The method `disk.file.getExternalLink` returns a public link by the file identifier.
-Public links provide the file for download only if the user has accessed the public link's detail form.
+The method `disk.file.getExternalLink` returns a public link by file identifier.
+Public links provide the file for download only if the user has accessed the public link card.

 ## Parameters